-If they had Denny’s in France this would probably be the Friday open faced sandwich special.
+If they had Denny’s in France Chicken Rochambeau would probably be the Friday open-faced sandwich special.
 Hot, creamy, satisfying.
 Except it’s French so instead of cheese sauce it has Bearnaise and just to enhance your feelings of inadequacy they will place the toast on top of yet another sauce called Marchand de Vin.
 (That’s ‘wine merchant sauce’ in American) You can see it in the picture leaking from beneath like a busted fuel line in an old Chevy.

 Le Comte de Rochambeau